-With its major advantage being that it increases the chance of business success.
+The major advantage is that it increases the chance of business success.

 Unlike the board of directors, the advisory board does not have authority to vote on corporate matters.
 Neither do the members bear legal fiduciary responsibilities.

 More and more SMB owners are recognising the significant advantages of having an Advisory Board.
 Getting the benefits from the knowledge of others, without the expense or formality of a board of directors.

 Meeting monthly the board can provide strategic direction, operational advice and accountability.

 Roles and responsibilities of advisory board members